 If you are injured in an Uber or Lyft accident, even if you were not wearing a seatbelt, call the HURT-911® Uber accident lawyers in New York right now 7 days/nights for a free consultation with no obligation at

 1-800-HURT-911 >> 1-800-487-8911

-But this will only help in the event something bad happens to you (Samantha Josephson’s boyfriend was tracking her phone during her fatal ride.)
+But this will only help if something bad happens to you (Samantha Josephson’s boyfriend was tracking her phone during her fatal ride.)
 If you feel uncomfortable, get out or call 911.